 Is Voice Changing Illegal?

 Using a voice changer to use a different gender’s voice or a custom voice is legal for privacy or entertainment.
+Many creators use these tools to maintain a consistent persona when posting gaming clips or live streams to YouTube.
 It becomes a legal issue if the technology is used to commit fraud or harass others.

 How to Sound Like a Girl as a Guy?